Mortreddd/uniread/README.md

 -   Chapter Management

     > Books are organized into chapters, which can be created, edited, and reordered by the author(s).
 Collaborators can suggest edits to chapters.

--   Review and Approval Workflow

-    > Collaborators can suggest edits, which can be reviewed and approved by the book's author(s) before implementation.

--   Version History

-    > Keeps track of different versions of the book, allowing users to revert to previous states if needed.

 -   Comments and Feedback